Schenck-SC/Chen-Su/README.md

 # Chen-Su
-**Chen Su was created in China in 2002 and has a history of 20 years.**
+**Chen Su is from Shanghai, China and is studying Graphic Communication Design at Central Saint Martins.**
+Master of software
+1. Adobe photoshop
+2. Adobe Illustrator
+3. Touch Designer